blackfireio/node-continuous-profiling/README.md

 ```

 `start` starts the continuous profiler probe.
-It collects profiling information in background and uploads it to the Agent periodically, until `stop` is called.
+It collects profiling information in the background and periodically uploads it to the Agent until `stop`` is called.

 An example using default configuration (`Blackfire.defaultConfig`) that can be used with `start`: